hsdavisuno/ISQA8600Group1Project/IntegratedCompleteProject.md

 The source we had for Metadata was the SLA Data Columns document described in the preceding Data Sources section.
-This document contained short descriptions of the fields, often just writing a longer description of the field name but sometimes listing out the meanings of codes used in the columns.
+This document contained short descriptions of the fields, often just writing a longer description of the field name, but sometimes listing out the meanings of codes used in the columns.

 </br>